 One of our mantras at Uphill Athlete is that athletes engaged in events lasting more than a couple of hours should not leave the fat adaptation stone unturned.
 Training your muscles to make better use of fat for energy will yield significant performance advantages for all climbers, runners, and skiers.
 Some of the most pronounced are:

-- Improved recovery between intense efforts, both intra- and inter-day
+- Improved recovery between intense efforts, both intraday and from day to day.

 All of these are positives and none have any downside.
-The process of becoming more fat adapted is really quite simple, and we’ve made a detailed case for this in quite a number of articles.
+The process of becoming more fat adapted is really quite simple, and we’ve made a detailed case for this in quite a number of articles (see list below).

-One of the easiest to implement and most effective ways of causing this metabolic shift is to do some, and eventually all, of your lower intensity aerobic workouts in a fasted state.
-Following are few tips on how best to do this.
+One of the easiest-to-implement and most effective ways of causing this metabolic shift is to do some, and eventually all, of your lower-intensity aerobic workouts in a fasted state.
+Following are six tips on how best to do this.

 - It’s easiest and most effective to undertake fasted training first thing in the morning before you’ve taken in any calories.
 Having not eaten for about 12 hours, you’ll be somewhat glycogen depleted already.
 Training in this depleted state will jump-start the fat adaptation process.

 - Your rate of progress will depend on your history.
 If you’re highly carb dependent, this process will be slower and a bit rocky.

 - If you are new to this, start gradually.
 Try one shorter aerobic base (Zone 1–2) workout and see how your energy holds up.
 If you struggle with energy during it, do not get discouraged!
 This is a great indication that you will see big gains from becoming more fat adapted.
 Once you can manage an hour-long fasted workout, begin to do more of these relatively short, easy aerobic workouts fasted until you find you finish them and are not hungry.